Search by Keyword

 A job well done feels good.
 It gives us a sense of accomplishment and builds our faith and confidence, our trust in the Holy Spirit and in God’s word for the next mission.

-It is important that we intentionally keep our pathway clear along the journey by following the leading of the Holy Spirit and consistently making right choices.
+It is important that we intentionally keep our path clear along the journey by following the leading of the Holy Spirit and consistently making right choices.

 Is there anything holding you back from finishing on time, finishing well or simply doing the job right?
 Any hindrances, little foxes?
 Has there been anything annoying you in your mission at hand?
 Maybe a stack of “I’ll get to it eventually” documents at home or at the office that confronts you daily?
 Is it something you really need to accomplish or is it something you can delegate or contract someone to do for you?
 Sometimes, the process is well worth spending the money to get rid of the hassle, the impending pressure.
 Maybe it’s something you can toss out all together?
 Does it have real value or perceived value?
 What’s pressuring you, robbing you of peace, joy?
 What are the root causes to annoyances or ungodly cycles and patterns in your world?

-For months now, I have seen evidence of the Holy Spirit moving swiftly in setting people free from stumbling blocks during these accelerated times in which we live and work.
-And as I see God serve new projects on my plate, I have chosen to pray a very bold prayer: “Lord, please remove everyone and everything from my life that is not of You for me in this season.”
-Sometimes, we can grow familiar with ungodly things and patterns that we let linger.
-We can tend to dismiss them, minimize them in our minds; and they can become little foxes that we learn to step around; but the clutter can slow us down, discourage us and cause us to feel a subtle sense of defeat.
+I have seen evidence of the Holy Spirit moving swiftly in setting people free from stumbling blocks during these accelerated times in which we live and work.
+And as I see God assign me new projects, I have chosen to pray a very bold prayer: “Lord, please remove everyone and everything from my life that is not of You for me in this season.”
+Sometimes, we can grow familiar with ungodly things and patterns.
+We can tend to dismiss them, minimize them in our minds.
+They can become little foxes that we learn to step around; but the clutter can slow us down, discourage us and cause us to feel a subtle sense of defeat.
 Such is a ploy of the enemy.

 Sometimes, we have to come away with the Holy Spirit and ask Him to shine His light on the issues at hand to enable us to see them clearly.
-Sometimes, there are strongholds, which have to be dismantled through repentance and an intentional change of habits.
+Sometimes, there are strongholds that have to be dismantled through repentance and an intentional change of habits.

 Hebrews 12:1 tells us, " . . . let us throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us."
 May we receive the fulfillment of every promise from God (Heb.
 10:36) and know that shrinking back is not an option (vs. 38).